thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2021-03-03-if-ui-is-not-ready-what-to-automate.md

 Whenever the API of your app is ready, automate them ASAP.
 You can use [POSTMAN ](https://www.postman.com/)or any other tool of your choice.
 If you cannot automate all API scenarios with all possible parameters and returned data, at least focus on the positive cases (happy paths) that are the intended use cases of these APIs.

-> Tip: If you haven't already known, check out the whole world of contract testing, starting with [pact.io](https://pact.io/).
+> **Tip:** If you haven't already known, check out the whole world of contract testing, starting with [pact.io](https://pact.io/).
 Contract testing helps you ensure that the new API deployments won't break any pre-defined contracts to its API consumers.
->
-> DISCLAIMER: I'm no affiliate with this tool and the company behind it.
-No commission for referring the tool whatsoever.

 The picture below (credit: [pact.io](pact.io)) shows various microservices that depend on each other.
 You can untangle this mess by automating each and every one of them first, then automate the integration tests that consume all of them.